cspipaon/biPCPG/docs/source/pcpg_math.rst

 difference between these two values are often small, which makes a bootstrap procedure necessary in order to asses the confidence in the direction of the average influence, as well as the average influence values.

-The construction algorithm of a PCPG network starts with a list of the :math:`N(N-1)` average influence values in decreasing order and an empty graph of $N$ nodes and no edges, where :math:`N` is the number of variables in the system.
-We then cycle through the sorted list, starting with the largest average influence value found, e.g. :math:`d(J: I)`.
+The construction algorithm of a PCPG network starts with a list of the :math:`N(N-1)` average influence values in decreasing order and an empty graph of :math:`N` nodes and no edges, where :math:`N` is the number of variables in the system.
+We then cycle through the sorted list, starting with the largest average influence value found, e.g.
+:math:`d(J: I)`.
 The edge :math:`I \to J` is included in the network if and only if the resulting network is still planar and the edge :math:`J \to I` has not been included already.

 We stop adding edges if adding the next edge in the list would break the planarity of the graph.
 This procedure ensures two things: (i)  only the largest among :math:`d(X: Z)` and :math:`d(Z: X)` will be included in the network, and (ii) the final network has :math:`3(N-2)` edges.
 The end result of this procedure is what we refer to as the PCPG network, :math:`G`.

 Naturally, we also obtain the average influence :math:`d` associated to each edge in :math:`G`, as well as the network's adjacency matrix :math:`\mathbf{A}` defined as